sk7725/Commandblocks/README.md

 Sets an attribute or gets an attribute of the executor.
 Fails if the executor is not a tile.
 Can only be used inside an /execute.
 Refer [here](https://github.com/Anuken/Mindustry/blob/v104.6/core/src/mindustry/world/Block.java) for the list of attributes.

+### /do string:command
+Executes a command or an array of commands if you use ("").
+It can also run javascript by adding $ before the javascript line.

 ## Tilde Notation
 Using ~ before a number for a coordinate will get the coordinate relative to the executor.